spy16/pyschemes/README.md

 # PySchemes
 PySchemes is a library for validating data structures in Python.
-PySchemes is desinged to be simple and Pythonic.
+PySchemes is designed to be simple and Pythonic.

 ![https://travis-ci.org/shivylp/pyschemes](https://secure.travis-ci.org/shivylp/pyschemes.png?branch=master)